|

 69 copy prints

-This is an artificial collection of photographs of Burkburnett, Texas.
-Located in
+This is an artificial collection of photographs of Burkburnett, Texas, located

-northeastern Wichita County, Burkburnett, Texas, was founded in 1867.
-Originally known as
+in northeastern Wichita County.
+Burkburnett was founded in 1867.
+Originally

 Burnett Family